 - Falling into the lava, water, or of the map doesn't give a coin penalty.
 Oddly enough this is present in the earlier prototype from April 13, 1992.

-- Moles do not attach on you; instead, you just spin out.
+- Monty Moles do not attach on you; instead, you just spin out.

-- Cheep-Cheeps and Piranha Plans will cause you to lose coins when you touch them.
+- Cheep-Cheeps and Piranha Plants will cause you to lose coins when you touch them.

 - You can still lose coins after you've finished and bonk into someone.

 - Drifting in circles does not eventually spin you out.
 This worked fine in the earlier April 13, 1992 proto.
 This was perhaps due to the drift mechanic being changed.